WhaleShow/nft-hack/README.md

-# 🐳 WhaleShow

-🎟 Book exclusive shows and trade NFT tickets
+# 🐳 WhaleShow - 🎟 Bid on exclusive shows and trade NFT tickets

 > This is the project submission for NFTHack by @barrasso.